Innova Drilling & Intervention

 Introduction

-With the release of Well Seeker Pro Version 2.2.1.3, Innova have introduced our new Data Synchronization feature.
+With the release of Well Seeker Pro Version 2.2.1.3, Innova introduced the Data Synchronization feature, with a further logic enhancement in Version 2.2.1.25.

-Designed to supersede the Real Time Data Exchange, this feature will automatically synchronize the field personnel’s local database with your organization’s remote server database, automatically sending drilling data updates both to and from the server.
+Designed to supersede the Real Time Data Exchange, this feature automatically synchronizes the field personnel’s local database with their organization’s remote server database, automatically sending drilling data updates both to and from the server.

 This process is automatic and designed for maximum ease of use, with virtually no setup required at the rig site.
 It allows for multiple personnel, for example the DD and the MWD engineers, to work on the same well from different computers.